PhotoPay/photopay-android/README.md

 Because of that, if multiple parsers and multiple parser group processors are used during the scan, it is very important to group parsers carefully.

-Let's see this on an example: assume that we have two parsers at our disposal: `AmountParser` and `EMailParser`. `AmountParser` knows how to extract amount's from OCR result and requires from OCR only to recognize digits, periods and commas and ignore letters.
+Let's see this on an example: assume that we have two parsers at our disposal: `AmountParser` and `EmailParser`. `AmountParser` knows how to extract amount's from OCR result and requires from OCR only to recognize digits, periods and commas and ignore letters.
 On the other hand, `EMailParser` knows how to extract e-mails from OCR result and requires from OCR to recognize letters, digits, '@' characters and periods, but not commas.

-If we put both `AmountParser` and `EMailParser` into the same `ParserGroupProcessor`, the merged OCR engine settings will require recognition of all letters, all digits, '@' character, both period and comma.
+If we put both `AmountParser` and `EmailParser` into the same `ParserGroupProcessor`, the merged OCR engine settings will require recognition of all letters, all digits, '@' character, both period and comma.
 Such OCR result will contain all characters for `EMailParser` to properly parse e-mail, but might confuse `AmountParser` if OCR misclassifies some characters into digits.

-If we put `AmountParser` in one `ParserGroupProcessor` and `EMailParser` in another `ParserGroupProcessor`, OCR will be performed for each parser group independently, thus preventing the `AmountParser` confusion, but two OCR passes of the image will be performed, which can have a performance impact.
+If we put `AmountParser` in one `ParserGroupProcessor` and `EmailParser` in another `ParserGroupProcessor`, OCR will be performed for each parser group independently, thus preventing the `AmountParser` confusion, but two OCR passes of the image will be performed, which can have a performance impact.

 `ParserGroupProcessor` is most commonly used `Processor`.
 It is used whenever the OCR is needed.
 After the OCR is performed and all parsers are run, parsed results can be obtained through parser objects that are enclosed in the group. `ParserGroupProcessor` instance also has associated inner `ParserGroupProcessor.Result` whose state is updated during processing and its method [`getOcrResult()`](https://photopay.github.io/photopay-android/com/microblink/entities/processors/parserGroup/ParserGroupProcessor.Result.html#getOcrResult--) can be used to obtain the raw [`OCRResult`](https://photopay.github.io/photopay-android/com/microblink/results/ocr/OcrResult.html) that was used for parsing data.